jenkinsci/lockable-resources-plugin/shared-library/README.md

 ## Usage

-The lockable-resources-plugin will setup on your Jenkins instace new  global shared library named **lockable-resources-shared-library**.
+The lockable-resources-plugin will setup on your Jenkins instance new global shared library named **lockable-resources-shared-library**.

 **Default version** of branch use release-IDs.
 It will be automatically updated on every plugin update.
 That means you does not care about that in normal case.
 This grants you, that the plugin and shared library works together.